tintin10q/minecraft-logs-analyzer/README.md

 - A graph with hours per month
 - A csv file with hours per session

+## False positives
+If you use the .exe file you might get a false positive with virus programs.
+I used pyinstaller to create a .exe from the .pyw file.
+I used this command to build the .exe

 This next part is only for those who use the .pyw version
 ---
 At least python 3.6 is required for this program to work it might work on python 3.5, but I have not tested that.